Denham Springs residents weigh in on better bike paths, reimagined city

 One priority was making Denham Springs a friendlier place for pedestrians and bikers.

-"You're taking your life into your hands in a lot of areas," City Councilman Jeff Wesley said of his experiences biking with his wife around the city.
+"You're taking your life into your hands in a lot of areas," City Council member Jeff Wesley said of his experiences biking with his wife around the city.

 That could begin changing soon: The city is working on a a pair of projects that were on display for the first time last week.